-Average US home has between 50 and 100 light bulb sockets.
-Think about all the bulbs you use in a year — Incandescent, fluorescent, halogens, and most recently, LEDs.
+The average US home has between 50 and 100 light bulb sockets.
+Think about all the bulbs you use in a year — incandescent, fluorescent, halogens, and most recently, LEDs.

 Light bulbs have undergone a lot of innovation in recent years.